Area residents see benefits in marijuana legalization, but concerns persist

 With Illinois poised to become the 11th state to legalize marijuana for recreational use, the prevailing mood in central Illinois appears to be one of cautious optimism.

-The Illinois House passed House Bill 0902 at the end of last month by a 66-47 vote.
-Illinois Gov. J.B.
-Pritzker is expected to sign the bill into a law that will take effect Jan.
-1, 2020.
-The new legislation will allow residents 21 and older to legally possess 30 grams of cannabis, 5 grams of cannabis concentrate or 500 milligrams of tetrahydrocannabinol (THC) contained in a cannabis-infused product.
-Nonresidents will be allowed to possess 15 grams of cannabis.
+Illinois Gov. JB Pritzker is expected to sign the bill into a law that will take effect Jan.
+1, 2020, allowing residents 21 and older to legally possess 30 grams of cannabis, 5 grams of cannabis concentrate or 500 milligrams of tetrahydrocannabinol (THC) contained in a cannabis-infused product.
+Nonresidents would be allowed to possess 15 grams of cannabis.

 Miranda Bowald of East Peoria sees marijuana as a viable alternative to opiates.
 However, she also worries that legalized marijuana will make Illinois roads more dangerous.